f5devcentral/f5-agility-labs-xc/docs/class9/class9.rst

 ------------

 The next page (Introduction) will cover the lab environment, access, and lab variables.
+Launching the virtual lab environment requires an F5 Unified Demo Framework (UDF) account.
+Login to the F5 **Policy Supervisor** console also requires an active F5 Distributed Cloud account.
-In addition to their F5 UDF account, each student is provided an ephemeral account on the F5 Distributed Cloud service Console, which the students must use if they do not already have access the F5 Distributed Cloud and F5 **Policy Supervisor** consoles.
+Upon launching this virtual lab, students are provided an ephemeral F5 Distributed Cloud account that allows them to login to both F5 Distributed Cloud and F5 **Policy Supervisor** consoles.

-.. note:: *Students that already have working credentials to access to the F5 Distributed Cloud can use those same credentials to access the F5* **Policy Supervisor** *console*.
+.. note:: *Students who already have an F5 Distributed Cloud account can use their existing credentials to access the F5* **Policy Supervisor** *console*.

 .. toctree::
    :maxdepth: 2